EzequielHPP/musicAPI/readme.md

 ```

-Install the NPM plugins from the root of your project
+Install the NPM packages from the root of your project
 ```
 npm install
 ```